-Stocks soar after promising coronavirus vaccine news, Biden victory
+Dow futures spike 5 percent as vaccine news, Biden victory rev up stock markets

 “I think the 90% success rate in trials is on the high end of street expectations given the 40-60% success for seasonal flu vaccines,” Wayne Wicker, chief investment officer at Vantagepoint Funds, said in an email to The Post.
 “This is going to give a real boost to a broader range of stocks beyond technology as shown by the outsized gains in the Dow premarket.
 With greater clarity on both political and health issues, this should provide additional momentum in the short run.”

-The vaccine news comes amid another widespread surge in coronavirus infections that has sparked renewed business and travel restrictions in some countries.
-If the virus cannot be tamed, it could trigger widespread shutdowns that cause a massive economic contraction, as it did in the spring.
+The vaccine news comes amid another surge in coronavirus infections, one that has sparked renewed business and travel restrictions in some countries.
+If the virus cannot be tamed, it could trigger the renewal of widespread shutdowns that caused a massive economic contraction and ushered the United States into recession.
 On Sunday, global infections topped 50 million, according to data tracked by Johns Hopkins University.

 “Today is a great day for science and humanity,” Albert Bourla, Pfizer’s chairman and chief executive, said in a statement.
 “We are reaching this critical milestone in our vaccine development program at a time when the world needs it most with infection rates setting new records, hospitals nearing over-capacity and economies struggling to reopen.”

+Oil markets, which endured a choppy end to last week, were buoyant Monday, as Pfizer’s news spurred hopes of an quicker return to normalcy.
+Brent crude, the international oil benchmark, soared nearly 10 percent to trade at $42.74 per barrel.
+West Texas Intermediate crude, the U.S. oil benchmark, advanced 11 percent to trade at $43.35 a barrel.

-Investors also reacted to a Biden’s election victory, largely dismissing President Trump’s refusal to concede and efforts to take the issue to the courts.
+Investors also reacted to Biden’s victory, largely dismissing President Trump’s refusal to concede.
+On Monday, the president-elect announced the members of his coronavirus task force, a group composed of doctors and public health experts, signaling his intent to take a science-based approach to bring the pandemic that has killed more than 237,000 Americans under control.

 “While the threat of legal action by Trump could delay proceedings, investors are pricing in almost zero chance for the incumbent to destabilize affairs” Russ Mould, investment director at AJ Bell, wrote in comments emailed to The Post “That means the market is in risk-on mood.”

-In the campaign’s final days, as pundits forecast a “Blue Wave” delivering unified Democratic control at both ends of Pennsylvania Avenue, investors counted on Biden to produce a multitrillion-dollar stimulus bill early next year.
-Divided government is likely to mean a less generous package, but some investors say it could be enough to revive the slowing recovery.
+In the presidential campaign’s final days, analysts had begun talking of a “Blue Wave” that would deliver Democratic control at both ends of Pennsylvania Avenue and the possibility Biden would produce a multitrillion-dollar stimulus bill early next year that would revive the slowing recovery.

 Stocks soared last week as the prospect of a GOP-controlled Senate reduced the likelihood that a Biden presidency would usher in tax increases and sweeping regulatory changes, which many analysts considered “the goldilocks outcome” in the U.S. presidential contest.
-Senate Majority Leader Mitch McConnell (R-Ky.) would be able to block market-rattling Cabinet appointments, such as Sen. Elizabeth Warren (D-Mass.), as treasury secretary.

-This result is particularly favorable for tech stocks because it has muted the threat of major legislative changes to antitrust law, which investors saw as the biggest threat to Big Tech, according to Dan Ives, an analyst with Wedbush Securities

-“While the DOJ suit vs. Google and potentially others on the horizon remains a long-term threat with litigation likely to go for years, for now the Beltway vs. Big Tech regulatory environment looks less onerous than it could have in a Blue Wave scenario,” Ives said in comments emailed to The Post.
+But the balance of power won’t be decided until January, when Georgia will hold runoff elections for both Senate seats.